How to Build an MVP App in 2021 (Easy 5-Step Guide)

 - 74% of Internet start-ups with high growth fail because of premature scaling;

-- At the same time, start-ups grow about 20 times faster which scale properly.
+- At the same time, start-ups grow about 20 times faster when scaled properly.

 - About 29% of start-ups run out of their money before they have fully established themselves.